-6. Interferon Gamma Release Assay (IGRA) for detection of latent TB infection.
+10. Interferon Gamma Release Assay (IGRA) for detection of latent TB infection.
+Not appropriate for active TB infection.

-Testing is currently performed 'in-house' for NHS Lothian patients by Blood Sciences Autocore using the QuantiFERON-TB Gold Plus (QFT-Plus) test.
+Testing is not a reference laboratory test and is currently performed 'in-house' for NHS Lothian patients by Blood Sciences Autocore using the QuantiFERON-TB Gold Plus (QFT-Plus) test.
 Other Health Boards may use this facility via a Service Level Agreement with NHS Lothian.
 Potential users should contact: